Many Americans Side With President Trump On NFL Anthem Protests

 Before the Monday Night Football game between the NFL franchises in Kansas City and Washington D.C., two Kansas City players sat on the bench during the playing of the anthem, while all of the Washington players stood with their arms locked.

 The controversy started last season when former San Francisco 49ers quarterback Colin Kaepernick chose to kneel during the anthem to protest what he described as injustices faced by people of color, particularly at the hands of police officers.
-Last month, the issue resurfaced with greater urgency when President Trump condemned players who refused stand for the anthem.
+Last month, the issue resurfaced with greater urgency when President Trump condemned players who refused to stand for the anthem.
 He later called for fans to boycott NFL games unless team owners stopped the protests.

 Some players, coaches and team owners criticized the president, characterizing his rhetoric as divisive.
 Former NFL player and NASA astronaut Leland Melvin called Trump's comments "boorish and disgusting" in a letter posted on Facebook.
 Last week, he told Here & Now's Robin Young that Trump's remarks about NFL players "incensed" him.